JoseIgnacio06/ai110-module1show-gameglitchinvestigator-starter/README.md

 ## 📝 Document Your Experience

 - [ ] Describe the game's purpose.
+The purpose is to guess a number between 1 and 100.
 - [ ] Detail which bugs you found.
+The first bug that I found is that when I submit my guest number, it does not actually tell me which number is the right one even though I go down.
+For example: I started putting 50, then 25, 12, 6, 3 and 1 and it continues telling me to go lower.

+The second bug that I found is that when I changed the mode from normal to hard and I tried to play, it does not do nothing.
+Also, it keeps the message from the previous game, "Game over.
+Start a new game to try again".

+The third bug that I found is the score number.
+I do not understand how it works.
+I think it's giving inconsistent values.

 - [ ] Explain what fixes you applied.
+One fix was in the function check_guess.
+The bug was that the status string and hint string contradicted each other.
+Claude Code assisted me in what to do to solve the issue.
+It stated that both "Too High" and "Too Low" should consistently deduct points (or apply the same penalty logic) since they're both wrong guesses.

+Another fix was in the function update_score.
+The bug was an asymmetry glitch in the wrong-guess scoring.
+Claude Code helped me solve the glitch.
+It stated that the attempt_number % 2 == 0 branch was causing "Too High" to grant +5 on even attempts instead of always penalizing -5 like "Too Low" does.

 ## 📸 Demo